Things are not love. He has always known this, yet he brings home things, and more things.

 It had been a quick courtship.
 One minute he was getting her number at the bar he frequented in Milan and the next they were saying their vows in a chapel in Bogota.
 Bogota because it was her favorite city.
 He had no favorite city, no home.

 Five weeks ago, he had returned from another business travel to meet the house empty.
-It was 10pm.
+It was late at night.
 He had waited for her for the next six hours.
-With each hour that passed, irritation turned anger, and anger became full blown terror that finally she had left him.
+With each hour that passed, irritation had turned anger, and anger had became full blown terror that finally she too had left him.

-He had fallen asleep on the couch and woken up to find her standing wearing nothing but the silk night gown he had just brought back from Malaysia.
+He had fallen asleep on the couch and awakened to find her standing wearing nothing but the silk night gown he just brought back from Malaysia.
 That night, they had made love in places he hadn’t even known existed in the house they called home.